Oslandia/workshop-3d/data/02_integrate.md

 We are only interested with a small extend of the downloaded data.
 The zone of interest are in the directory zones.

 Moreover we want to have data in the same coordinate system (namely EPG:3946).
+We will use the GDAL/OGR command line tools to manipulate our data.

 To get the extend we are interested in can be obtained with:

-    ogrinfo -al zones |grep Extent
+    ogrinfo -al zones | grep Extent

 the result is: